 Assume that $G$ is a plane triangulation and $K = [x_{1}x_{2}x_{3}]$ bounds a $3$-face.
 Note that $G$ has at least four vertices.
-We can redraw the plane triangulation such that $K$ bounds the outer face.
+We can redraw the plane triangulation such that $K$ is the boundary of the outer face.
 Note that $G - x_{3}$ is a near-triangulation.
-Since $x_{3}$ on $K$ is precolored, every non-colored vertex on the outer face of $G - x_{3}$ has at least four available colors other than $\phi(x_{3})$.
-Applying \autoref{NT} to $G - x_{3}$, we obtain a DP-$5$-coloring of $G$ which extends the precoloring of $K$.
+Since $x_{3}$ on $K$ is precolored, every uncolored vertex incident with the outer face of $G - x_{3}$ has at least four admissible colors other than $\varphi(x_{3})$.
+Applying \autoref{NT} to $G - x_{3}$, we obtain a DP-$5$-coloring of $G$ whose restriction on $K$ is the precoloring $\varphi$.